crsl4/phylogenetics-class/lecture-notes/lecture8.md

       - However, keep in mind that searching the space would not necessarily achieve the optimum either because many times the search is not exhaustive

-## Cluster analysis
+## 1. Cluster analysis

 - Constructs ultrametric trees (rooted trees in which all the end nodes are equidistant from the root)
 - Only possible assuming a **molecular clock**:
-  - Zuckerland and Pauling published two fundamental papers on the evolutionary rate of proteins
+  - [Zuckerland and Pauling](https://www.sciencedirect.com/science/chapter/edited-volume/abs/pii/B9781483227344500176) published two fundamental papers on the evolutionary rate of proteins
   - They noticed that the genetic distance of two sequences coding for the same protein on different species seems to increase linearly with divergence time
   - This seems to imply that the rate of evolution for any given protein is constant: existence of a molecular clock
   - This assumption is used for dating the divergences in the tree
   - The molecular clock assumption aligns with the neutral theory of evolution (vs positive selection theory) and implies that deviations from clock-like behavior may reveal adaptive evolution, relaxing functional constraints or changes in effective population size
   - How to test the clock hypothesis?
 HB 11
 - Constructs ultrametric trees (rooted trees in which all the end nodes are equidistant from the root)
-- Only possible assuming a **molecular clock**:

 <div style="text-align:center"><img src="../assets/pics/Fig11.1HB.png" width="550"/></div>